 © by David Taylor

-camel to go through the eye of a needle
+camel to go through the eye of a needle than for a

 would never succeed him as Emperor.
 For inspiration,

-where Tiberius had taken up permanent residence, and suggested
+Tiberius had taken up permanent residence, and suggested

 that the succession was about as possible as Caligula

 riding directly across the bay from Baia to Pozzuoli.

-That a bridge be built between the two
+That a bridge be built between the two points was

-and nominate Caligula as his successor, safe in the
+as his successor, safe in the knowledge that Caligula

-learned to tell his powerful patrons what
+experience learned to tell his powerful patrons what

 Robert Graves in I,